nherson/choose-hive/README.md

 Contributing
 =======
 Think this is nifty?
 Submit a pull request to help make it better!
+This script was only tested on OSX.
+If you run Linux and something breaks, let me know so that I can fix it.